day8/re-frame/README.md

 Features:

-1. Nearly all the functions you write are pure, so the computational pieces of your app can be described, understood and tested independently.
+1. The functions you write are pure, so the computational pieces of your app can be described, understood and tested independently.
+   You just won't need a sophisticated Dependency Injection system to test.
+So much incidental complexity evaporates.
-2. Composition of these computational parts happens via reactive data flows - a dynamic, unidirectional Signal graph.
+2. These computational parts are composed via reactive data flows - a dynamic, unidirectional Signal graph.
-3. The resulting architecture involves "derived data" flowing in a two-stage, reactive loop (cycle), through pure functions.
-To put it another way, time is explicitly modeled.
+3. The resulting architecture involves "derived data" flowing in a two-stage, reactive loop.
+   Without realising it, you will be explicitly modeling time.
+4. It is fast, straight out of the box.
+You won't have to go thought [this sort of pain](http://blog.scalyr.com/2013/10/angularjs-1200ms-to-35ms/).
-4. The jarring thing about re-frame is how simple it all is.
+5. The surprising thing about re-frame is how simple it is.
 Beautifully simple!
-Our reference implementation is little more than 100 lines of code.
+Our reference implementation is little more than 100 lines of (clojurescript) code.
+Learn it in an afternoon.
-5. But it scales up so nicely to more complex apps.
+6. But it scales up so nicely to more complex apps.
 Frameworks are just pesky overhead at small scale - its how they help you to tame complexity that defines them.
 7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
    It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt, ideal for conferences (in design).

-**WARNING**:  this document is long.
+__Warning__:  this is a long document.
 That was the summary.

 ## What Problem Does It Solve?

-We first decided to build apps with ClojureScript, then we choose [Reagent], then we had a problem.
+First we decided to build apps with ClojureScript, then we choose [Reagent], then we had a problem.

-For all its considerable brilliance,  Reagent (+ React) only delivers the 'V' part of a traditional MVC framework.
+For all its considerable brilliance,  Reagent (+ ReactJS) delivers only the 'V' part of a traditional MVC framework.

-But apps involve a lot more than V. Where does the control logic go?
+But apps involve much more than V. Where does the control logic go?
 How is state stored and manipulated (remembering that shared, mutable state is the root of all evil).
-And how does the V bit source data?
+How does the V bit source data?
+Etc.

 We wondered: what should the rest of the architecture look like?
-So we read up on [Flux], [Pedestal App], [Hoplon], [OM], [Elm], etc and, slowly but surely, re-frame emerged.
+So we read about [Flux], [Pedestal App], [Hoplon], [OM], [Elm], etc and, slowly but surely, re-frame emerged.

 ## Correct Acronym?

-Is re-frame MVC?
-Or MVVM, or MVP?
-Or any of those?
+Is re-frame MVC or MVP or M*P?
+Any of those?

 Hmm, I'd say "no".